benoitespinola/geocomputing/pouta/geonode/installing_geonode_2.8_dev_ubuntu.md

 ## Databases and Permissions
-http://docs.geonode.org/en/master/tutorials/install_and_admin/geonode_install/create_geonode_db.html#databases-and-permissions
+The original official instructions: http://docs.geonode.org/en/master/tutorials/install_and_admin/geonode_install/create_geonode_db.html#databases-and-permissions

+Set up a new PostgreSQL user and databases:
 ```
 sudo -u postgres createuser -P geonode
 # give a password for the new database user